marchah/CoinOps-LEDBlinky-Integration/README.md

 ## Notes

 - If you use an IPAC Ultimate I/O, you will have to configure the board in DInput, Xinput protocol doesn't support it.
-On IPAC software to map the input you will have use the right joystick instead of the Dpad and will have to invert `Select` and `Start`
+On IPAC software to map the input you will have use the left joystick instead of the Dpad and will have to invert `Select` and `Start`